Hands-Off 12% – 14% Annual Returns Available Investing In Short Term Loans. – Robocash P2P Review. Is Robocash Safe? Find Out!

 Since I first invested with them, I’ve literally not needed to change anything.
 Their auto-invest system works well and funds seem to stay invested, making very reasonable annual returns.
 With zero cash drag and access to capital within 30 days when needed.

 As most of the loans on Robocash are unsecured, I’ve decided to switch off reinvestment for now and withdraw capital as it is paid back.
 Robocash has both short term and long term loans.
 I’ve already managed to withdraw capital from a lot of repaid short term loans.
-The longer term loans are up to 1 year so I’ll just withdraw that capital as it is paid back.
+The longer term loans are up to 1 year so I’ll just withdraw that capital as it is paid back until I reduce my overall exposure to about 50%.

 The Obvious Investor – Easy-Info Table© – Robocash Review